Anne120/Anne120/README.md

 - 👋 Hi, I’m @Anne120
-- 👀 I’m interested in software development
+- 👀 I’m interested in data science
 - 💞️ I’m looking to collaborate on new projects
 -